Cat Stevens: 1990s–2006: as Yusuf Islam

 Islam observed that there are no real guidelines about instruments and no references about the business of music in the Qur'an, and that Muslim travellers first brought the guitar to Moorish Spain.
 He noted that Muhammad was fond of celebrations, as in the case of the birth of a child, or a traveller arriving after a long journey.
 Thus, Islam concluded that healthy entertainment was acceptable within limitations, and that he now felt that it was no sin to perform with the guitar.
 Music, he now felt, is uplifting to the soul; something sorely needed in troubled times.
 At that point, he was joined by several young male singers who sang backing vocals and played a drum, with Islam as lead singer and guitarist.
 They performed two songs, both half in Arabic and half in English; "Tala'a Al-Badru Alayna", an old song in Arabic which Islam recorded with a folk sound to it, and another song, "The Wind East and West", which was newly written by Islam and featured a distinct R&B sound.

 With this performance, Islam began slowly to integrate instruments into both older material from his Cat Stevens era (some with slight lyrical changes) and new songs, both those known to the Muslim communities around the world and some that have the same Western flair from before with a focus on new topics and another generation of listeners.

 In a 2005 press release, he explained his revived recording career:

-In early 2005, Islam released a new song, entitled "Indian Ocean", about the 2004 Indian Ocean earthquake and tsunami disaster.
+In early 2005, Islam released a new song, titled "Indian Ocean", about the 2004 Indian Ocean earthquake and tsunami disaster.
 The song featured Indian composer/producer A. R. Rahman, a-ha keyboard player Magne Furuholmen and Travis drummer Neil Primrose.
 Proceeds of the single went to help orphans in Banda Aceh, one of the areas worst affected by the tsunami, through Islam's Small Kindness charity.
-At first, the single was released only through several online music stores but later featured on the compilation album Cat Stevens: Gold.
+At first, the single was released only through several digital music stores but later featured on the compilation album Cat Stevens: Gold.
 "I had to learn my faith and look after my family, and I had to make priorities.
 But now I've done it all and there's a little space for me to fill in the universe of music again."